Bestoa/shadowsocks-vertx/README.md

     1. Not support: local_address, client will bind 0.0.0.0 not 127.0.0.1
     2. Not support: fast_open.
 Java don't have such feature.
     3. Not support: workers.
-This version is based on multi-thread, don't need this.
+Vertx will set work thread number automatically.
     4. Additional: server_mode, set the running mode, server or client.

 You could refer to demo config etc/demo.json.